progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--You need to do a bit of `post-import` cleanup.
 For one thing, you should clean up the weird references that `git svn` set up.
 First you’ll move the tags so they’re actual tags rather than strange remote branches, and then you’ll move the rest of the branches so they’re local.-->

 Nach dem Import musst Du noch ein wenig aufräumen.
 Dafür solltest Du all die merkwürdigen Referenzen säubern, die `git svn` angelegt hat.
 Zuerst verschiebst Du die Tags, damit sie tatsächliche Git-Tags sind statt merkwürdigen Remote-Zweigen.
-Anschließend verschieben wir den Rest der Zweige, so dass sie lokale Zweige werden.
+Anschließend verschieben wir den Rest der Zweige, sodass sie lokale Zweige werden.

 <!--To move the tags to be proper Git tags, run-->